razon1494/Taqwa/README.md

 #### Learn Quran Free

 - In this part you can see a part where you can enroll to learn free quran.
+- Most Importantly There is a conditional rendering on button click in this page please explore